 |Treasure Chest Casino||Boyd Gaming||Kenner|

 |Margaritaville Resort Casino||Penn National||Bossier City|

 |Coushatta Casino Resort||Coushatta Tribe of Louisiana||Kinder|

 Casino giant Caesars owns and operates five retail casinos in Louisiana, including Harrah’s Casino New Orleans, which is the official casino partner of both the Saints and Pelicans, the city’s NFL and NBA teams.
-The Caesars Sportsbook mobile app went live as one of the first six brands to launch in the state and is expected to be a major factor for years to come.
+The Caesars Sportsbook mobile app went live as one of the first six brands to launch in the state and will surely be a major factor for years to come.